Kansas Sports Betting

 As you can guess, residents of the Sunflower State have many teams they support, even if they are not necessarily local franchises.
 Kansas would be happy to place wagers across an array of sports, including the NFL, NBA, MLB, MLS, and college sports.

-The state is represented in NCAA through the Kansas Jayhawks, who are bound to generate a fair bit of interest around them and who have had strong seasons in the basketball championship known as March Madness.
+The state is represented in the NCAA through the Kansas Jayhawks, who are bound to generate a fair bit of interest around them and who have had strong seasons in the basketball championship known as March Madness.
 There are other prominent college franchises, though, and they include the Kansas State Wildcats and Wichita State Shockers.

 While Kansas has no NFL franchise to call its own, it has shown support for the Dallas Cowboys and the Denver Broncos as well as NBA’s Oklahoma City Thunder.
-Other than that, support for sports teams in the state varying with residents finding a franchise to call their own and rally around.
+Other than that, support for sports teams in the state varies with residents finding a franchise to call their own and rally around.

 FAQ